Overview of Spark Architecture & Spark Streaming

 Receiving the Data

 The receiver is responsible for getting data from an external source like Kafka or flume (or any other Spark Streaming Source).
-The receiver runs as a long-running task.
+The receiver runs as a long-running task within the streaming engine.

 Spark Streaming Process